What is SFTR?

 CTM and ALERT

-The CTM platform supports LEI’s and the provision and exchange of reporting information.
-This includes transactional data, Standing Settlement Instructions (SSI) data and CRD data enrichment.
+CTM supports LEIs and the provision and exchange of reporting information.
+This includes transactional data, Standing Settlement Instructions (SSI) data and common reference data (CRD) data enrichment.

 CTM provides clients the ability to match buy/sell-back and single security bilateral repos.
 Workflows and matching fields cater to repo specific trade processing activities.

-CTM also enables the enrichment of Standing Settlement Instructions for repo transaction data via ALERT and the reporting information exchange for UTI and LEI data.
+CTM also enables the enrichment of SSIs for repo transaction data via ALERT and the reporting information exchange for UTI and LEI data.

 Contact us today to learn more about how DTCC can help you prepare for SFTR.